NEW: New Democracy party fails to form coalition, hands baton to leftist Syriza coalition

 Syriza leader Alexis Tsipras left little doubt Sunday about what direction his party would take in a new government.

-"European leadership and especially (German Chancellor Angela) Merkel have to understand that austerity policies have suffered defeat," Tsipras said Sunday.
+“European leadership and especially (German Chancellor Angela) Merkel have to understand that austerity policies have suffered defeat,” Tsipras said.

 He called the election results “a message of a peaceful revolution.”

-A European Commission spokeswoman said Monday that Greece needs time to work through its political process but reminded the country's leaders that they would be expected to abide by terms of a bailout program meant to avoid a crippling financial meltdown.
+A European Commission spokeswoman said this week that Greece needs time to work through its political process but reminded the country’s leaders that they would be expected to abide by terms of a bailout program meant to avoid a crippling financial meltdown.

 “The commission hopes and expects that the future government of Greece will respect the engagements that Greece has entered into,” spokeswoman Pia Ahrenkilde Hansen told reporters.